On the Scarcity of Dense Cores ($n>10^{5}$ cm$^{-3}$) in High Latitude Planck Galactic Cold Clumps: Introduction

 \section{Introduction}

-The high latitude (HL hereafter) of the Milky Way, also called the ``Underwater Iceberg'' guards its secrets about molecular gas and star formation, due in part to the limited scope of previous CO surveys \citep{Xu2021HGaL}.
+The high latitude (HL) of the Milky Way, also called the ``underwater iceberg'' guards its secrets about molecular gas and star formation, due in part to the limited scope of previous CO surveys \citep{Xu2021HGaL}.
 Observational challenges essentially originate from the large area of the HL, leading to much longer integration times compared to those required for blind surveys of the Galactic plane.
-The \textit{Planck} satellite provides an unprecedented all-sky census of the coldest \citep[6–20\,K with a median value of $\sim$14\,K;][]{Planck2011XXIII-Properties} Galactic objects by combining the highest frequency channels of the \textit{Planck} survey 353--857\,GHz (i.e., 850--350\,$\mu$m) with the far-infrared IRAS 100\,$\mu$m data \citep{IRAS1984,IRIS2005}.
-As a result, the \textit{Planck} team has cataloged 13,188 \textit{Planck} Galactic Cold Clumps \citep[PGCCs;][]{Planck2016XXVIII-PGCCs}, including 793 with absolute value of Galactic latitude higher than 30$^{\circ}$ (HLPCs hereafter).
-Benefiting from the unbiased nature of its parent sample, the 793 HLPCs are the least biased sample of HL cold dust clumps, therefore serving as a foundation for studying the properties of the HL molecular gas and investigating the initial condition of star formation \citep{Wu2012PGCCs,Liu2013CO}.
+The \textit{Planck} satellite provides an unprecedented all-sky census of the coldest \citep[6--20\,K with a median value of $\sim$14\,K;][]{Planck2011XXIII-Properties} Galactic objects by combining the highest-frequency channels of the \textit{Planck} survey 353--857\,GHz (i.e., 850--350\,$\mu$m) with the far-infrared IRAS 100\,$\mu$m data \citep{IRAS1984,IRIS2005}.
+As a result, the \textit{Planck} team has cataloged 13,188 \textit{Planck} Galactic Cold Clumps \citep[PGCCs;][]{Planck2016XXVIII-PGCCs}, including 793 with absolute value of Galactic latitude higher than 30$^{\circ}$, a group we refer to as high-latitude Planck cold clumps (HLPCs).
+Benefiting from the unbiased nature of its parent sample, the 793 HLPCs are the least-biased sample of HL cold dust clumps, therefore serving as a foundation for studying the properties of the HL molecular gas and investigating the initial condition of star formation \citep{Wu2012PGCCs,Liu2013CO}.

-Our previous work performed a $^{12}$CO/$^{13}$CO/C$^{18}$O\,(1-0) survey towards 41 Early Cold Cores \citep[ECCs; i.e., most reliable detections of PGCCs with signal-to-noise ratio $>15$;][]{Planck2011VII-ECC} with the PMO 13.7\,m millimeter-wavelength telescope \citep{Xu2021HGaL}.
-Although detected CO cores have a typical density of several times $10^{4}$\,cm$^{-3}$, consistent with what has been found in nearby molecular cloud cores \citep{Myers1983CO-Cores,Myers1983NH3-Cores,Myers1983Subsonic-Cores,Benson1983HC5N-Cores,Benson1989Cores}, the turbulent energy is significantly higher than the gravitational energy, with median virial parameters of $\sim35$ \citep{Xu2021HGaL}.
+Our previous work performed a $^{12}$CO/$^{13}$CO/C$^{18}$O\,(1-0) survey toward 41 early cold cores \citep[ECCs; i.e., most reliable detections of PGCCs with signal-to-noise ratio $>15$;][]{Planck2011VII-ECC} with the Purple Mountain Observatory (PMO) 13.7\,m millimeter-wavelength telescope \citep{Xu2021HGaL}.
+Although detected CO cores have a typical density of several times $10^{4}$\,cm$^{-3}$, consistent with what has been found in nearby molecular cloud cores \citep{Benson1983HC5N-Cores,Myers1983CO-Cores,Myers1983NH3-Cores,Myers1983Subsonic-Cores,Benson1989Cores}, the turbulent energy is significantly higher than the gravitational energy, with median virial parameters of $\sim35$ \citep{Xu2021HGaL}.
 Therefore, our CO surveys unveiled a highly turbulent, diffuse molecular gas environment as a first glimpse of the initial conditions of star formation in the HL clouds.